-We are pleased to offer two distinctly different plants through Pacific Plant Promotions—something old and something new, and both blue.
+Two distinctly different plants —something old and something new, and both blue.
 The old plant is Ceanothus ‘Blue Cloud’, a rarely available but spectacular and durable flowering shrub for the garden and landscape.
 The new plant is Ceanothus griseus var. horizontalis ‘Silver Surprise’, the first Ceanothus cultivar with showy, creamy-white variegated leaves.

 Ceanothus ‘Blue Cloud’